anjalimish/Capstone-2/README.md

 # Capstone-2
 # **Lane Detection Using Python and OpenCV**
-### In this project, we used Python and OpenCV to detect lanes on the road.
+### In this project, we used Python and OpenCV to detect lane area of the road.
 We developed a processing pipeline that works on a series of individual images, and applied the result to a video stream.

 Pipeline architecture:
 ---